Tevin-Isaac/STUDENTS_MS/README.md

     iv->Codespaces
        just click on the codespace and can acces the repo on the github without installing any files.
-       For this tutorial we shall be using the codespaces
+       For this tutorial we shall be using the local repo

 ## Navigating to Students_MS Directory

-3. Change your working directory to the `students_ms` directory using the `cd` command:
+3. Change your working directory to the `STUDENTS_MS` directory using the `cd` command: check for the files that are on that directory and confirm whether the file is on the local repo.
+Once confimed proceed to the next level.
     ```bash
-    cd student-database-icp/students_ms
+    ls
     ```

+    ```bash
+    cd STUDENTS_MS/
+    ```

 ## Navigating to Students Directory

-4. Navigate further into the `students` directory:
+4. Navigate further into the `STUDENTS` directory:This is where the actual codebase is;

     ```bash
-    cd students
+    cd STUDENTS/
     ```

 ## Installing Dependencies

 5. Install project dependencies using npm:
+   *NOTE: NEVER SKIP THIS PROCESS AS THE CODE WILL NOT COMPILE AND IT WILL NEED NPM DEPENDANCIES

     ```bash
     npm install
+    ```
+    Check out whether the packages have been installed that is dfx.json packagelock.json and package.json
+    ```bash
+    ls
     ```

 ## Starting the Replica (Clean)